HVrettost/learn-js-and-node/README.md

 # learn-js-and-node
-A simple repo that I use to learn Javascript and NodeJS
+A simple book club CRUD repo for retrieving, storing books and other stuff that I have not decided yet!

+## Technologies
+- Node 17.6
+- Docker
+- Express